 5 – I have changed as a person too…

-…in ways that I would never have thought about pre-fibro.
-I’ve written about this in another post here.
+…in ways that I would never have thought about pre-fibromyalgia.
+I’ve written about this in another post here, which describes how I am a different person to the one I was before my diagnosis.

 How does fibro affect your life on a daily basis?
 Do you have any different experiences to share?